rlucente-se-jboss/fdo-aio-demo/README.md

 and `EDGE_STORAGE_DEV` parameters define the login information for the virtual edge device as well as the base storage device.
 The default storage device is correct for VirtualBox but may be different for another solution.
-Finally, the EDGE_CLIENT is the IP address for the edge device itself.
-My VirtualBox host-only DHCP server is configured to give predictable IP addresses to both the FDO server and the Edge client.
-Make sure to do something similar for your environment and/or adjust both the `FDO_SERVER` and `EDGE_CLIENT` settings in the `demo.conf` file.
+My VirtualBox host-only DHCP server is configured to give a predictable IP address to the FDO server.
+Make sure to do something similar for your environment and/or adjust the `FDO_SERVER` setting in the `demo.conf` file.

 ## Configure the FDO server
 The shell scripts included in this repository handle setting up all